Documentation Home

 You can use mysqlbinlog to read binary log files directly and apply them to the local MySQL server.
 You can also read binary logs from a remote server by using the --read-from-remote-server option.
 To read remote binary logs, the connection parameter options can be given to indicate how to connect to the server.
 These options are --host, --password, --port, --protocol, --socket, and --user.

-When binary log files have been encrypted, which can be done from MySQL 8.0.14 onwards, mysqlbinlog cannot read them directly, but can read them from the server using the --read-from-remote-server option.
+When binary log files have been encrypted, mysqlbinlog cannot read them directly, but can read them from the server using the --read-from-remote-server option.
 Binary log files are encrypted when the server's binlog_encryption system variable is set to ON.
 The SHOW BINARY LOGS statement shows whether a particular binary log file is encrypted or unencrypted.
 Encrypted and unencrypted binary log files can also be distinguished using the magic number at the start of the file header for encrypted log files (0xFD62696E), which differs from that used for unencrypted log files (0xFE62696E).
-Note that from MySQL 8.0.14, mysqlbinlog returns a suitable error if you attempt to read an encrypted binary log file directly, but older versions of mysqlbinlog do not recognise the file as a binary log file at all.
+Note that mysqlbinlog returns a suitable error if you attempt to read an encrypted binary log file directly, but older versions of mysqlbinlog do not recognise the file as a binary log file at all.
 For more information on binary log encryption, see Section 19.3.2, “Encrypting Binary Log Files and Relay Log Files”.

-When binary log transaction payloads have been compressed, which can be done from MySQL 8.0.20 onwards, mysqlbinlog versions from that release on automatically decompress and decode the transaction payloads, and print them as they would uncompressed events.
-Older versions of mysqlbinlog cannot read compressed transaction payloads.
-When the server's binlog_transaction_compression system variable is set to ON, transaction payloads are compressed and then written to the server's binary log file as a single event (a Transaction_payload_event).
+When binary log transaction payloads have been compressed, mysqlbinlog automatically decompresses and decodes the transaction payloads, and prints them as it would uncompressed events.
+When binlog_transaction_compression is set to ON, transaction payloads are compressed and then written to the server's binary log file as a single event (a Transaction_payload_event).
 With the --verbose option, mysqlbinlog adds comments stating the compression algorithm used, the compressed payload size that was originally received, and the resulting payload size after decompression.

 Note